 Education vouchers are federal funds made available to states through the Chafee Foster Care Independence Act.
 Education vouchers are intended to help current and former foster care youth pay for postsecondary education.

-Initial application: Youth applying for an ETV for the first time, or those who previously completed an application but did not receive an ETV award, must be under age 21 by the application due date and accepted into an accredited postsecondary education or training program.
-Youth must also meet ONE of the following criteria.:
+Youth must be under age 26 by the application due date and accepted into an accredited postsecondary education institution or training.
+Youth must also meet ONE of the following criteria:

 The maximum amount per year is $5,000 per student.
 Youth must apply for other sources of financial aid as well.
 In addition to tuition, books and fees, education vouchers may be used for room and board, child care, transportation, computers, and other expenses the student may need to cover to make a post secondary education possible.

 The amount of an education voucher award is based on the amount of other aid you are receiving and an estimated living expenses budget which is a part of the application.